CS2401-Fall2021/project-lab-part-1/README.md

-# Project Lab: Part 1
+# Project Lab: Part 1 DUE OCTOBER 19 at NOON (Midday, lunchtime, mediodía, 12:00)

+## If you commit and push por la tarde...it's considerd tardy.

 This lab will be the first part in a series of labs which will result in a text-based adventure game structure that you can use to auto-generate games, test them, and ensure that they are solveable.